 Open to any number of teams of four from any university in the British Isles, or from any college within such a university.
 Each competitor must be a current member of the university or have been so during the preceding term.

-Cards to shoot Two per shooter - one Granet, one Scott.
+Cards to shoot Two per shooter (one Scott card, one Granet card).

 First Prize Four NRA Gold Medals.